Chiropractic Adjustment – What is a Spinal Adjustment?

 Will it Hurt?

 Most adjusting techniques use gentle pressure and minimal force, so few patients feel any discomfort.
-Frequently, however, patients will hear popping sounds, which are just tiny pockets of air being released with a “pop”, and is completely normal.
+Frequently, however, patients will hear popping sounds, which are just tiny pockets of air being released, and is completely normal.

 Apart from the sounds, the adjustment should not be painful, unless a person involuntarily stiffens because they’re finding it difficult to relax.
 Even so, there would only be minimal discomfort.
 Chiropractic adjustments, overall, are a very gentle form of treatment.